-Note 10 - Related Party Transaction/Due To Affiliate
+Note 10 - Related party transaction/due to affiliate

 The Facilities entered into an affiliation agreement with the University to acquire, renovate, rehabilitate, repair, construct, develop, manage, lease as lessor or lessee mortgage, and/or convey residential, classrooms, administrative and other facilities on the campus of Grambling State University.
-The Facilities operates and manages the housing facilities constructed with the bond proceeds and leases the rooms to the students of the University.
-The University collects all room and board on behalf of the Facilities, and remits all amounts collected to the Bond Trustee.
+The Facilities operated and managed the housing facilities constructed with the bond proceeds and leased the rooms to the students of the University.
+The University collected all room and board on behalf of the Facilities, and remitted all amounts collected to the Bond Trustee.
+As of June 30, 2017, the ownership of the student housing facilities was transferred to Grambling State University (see Note 9).

 The Facilities also entered into an agreement with the University to lease and renovate the food court in the Student Union.
 Upon completion of the renovation, the Facilities leased the food court back to the University.
 The lease calls for the University to remit the rent (debt service payments) to the trustee as amounts are due.
-Total rental income paid to the Facilities by the University totaled \$404,070 for the year ended June 30, 2016.
+Total rental income paid to the Facilities by the University totaled \$413,197 for the year ended June 30, 2017.

-The University also charges the Facilities for its portion of utilities, telephone, and internet charges on a monthly basis.
-The total amount charged to and paid by the Facilities to the University totaled \$1,125,540 for the year ended June 30, 2016.
+The University also charged the Facilities for its portion of utilities, telephone, and internet charges on a monthly basis.
+The total amount charged to and paid by the Facilities to the University totaled \$442,966 for the year ended June 30, 2017.